My Eclectic Bites

 What is Broken Jasmine Rice

-It is exactly what it sounds like — jasmine rice grains that have been broken during harvesting or milling.
+It is exactly what it sounds like - jasmine rice grains that have been broken during harvesting or milling.
 The grains are shorter and more uneven than regular jasmine rice, but they still carry the same flavor and aroma.
-Because of the smaller size, this rice cooks faster and has a slightly softer texture once cooked.
+Because of its smaller size, this rice cooks faster and has a slightly softer texture once cooked.

 Broken jasmine rice product bag with a measuring cup of rice on marble surface